UppASD/UppASD-tutorial/content/sld/sld.rst

 and the coupling constants for a cross coupling Hamiltonian such as the third order spin-spin-displacement Hamiltonian contained in an ``mmlfile``.

+In these exercises you will explore how a spin-lattice coupled systems can be set up for simulation with UppASD.
+The first two systems are a magnetic dimer and a magnetic trimer.
+For these systems input files are provided in two variants, either with the full set of interactions specified, or with only the irreducible set of interactions are specified.
+In the latter case the point group operations that are activated with the ``sym`` flag are used to work out the full set of couplings.

 Exercise 1: SLD simulation of a dimer
 -------------------------------------